fransakeson/ha_ev_charging/README.md

 ## This package uses ##
 * Nordpool (https://github.com/custom-components/nordpool) - Needed to figure out cheapest period.
 * Easee (https://github.com/fondberg/easee_hass) - Needed to control charger.
 Start, stop and set current.
 Should be easy to replace with an integration of your choice.
-* Volkswagen We Connect ID (https://github.com/mitch-dc/volkswagen_we_connect_id) - Only needed to know current and target SoC.
+* Volkswagen We Connect ID (https://github.com/mitch-dc/volkswagen_we_connect_id) - Only needed to know current SoC.
 Should be easy to replace with an integration of your choice.

 ## Install ##
 Download yaml package to your homeassistant configuration directory and add this block to `configuration.yaml`